2yan/Dynet/README.md

 Yes they can.
 But that's not the point.

 ## What is the point then?
-Currently Neural works work in a layer by layer system where they have a pretty rigid/programmed structure.
+Currently Neural works work in a layer by layer system where they have a pretty rigid/programmed structure and so....

-## So how exactly is this different from a neural network.
+### So how exactly is this different from a neural network.
 The goal of this is to create a neural network that does not conform to any structure, so you can't really use layer[i][j] notation any more.
 Neurons connect to other Neurons as needed and wither away as needed, Maybe even merge as needed.